DSA Arrays Hashing TypeScript

 Intuition

-We can use a bucket sort approach to efficiently find the top k frequent elements.
-The idea is to create an array of buckets where the index represents the frequency of elements.
-Each bucket at index i will contain a list of numbers that appear i times in the input array.
+The idea is to create an array of buckets where each index represents a frequency.
+Each bucket at index i contains all numbers that appear exactly i times in the nums array.

 Approach